-- Plaintiff's counsel shall deliver copies of these letters to the Courtroom Deputy by no later than four (4) business days before the conference.
+- Counsel shall provide copies of both parties' settlement letters to their respective clients prior to the settlement conference date. - Plaintiff's counsel shall deliver copies of these letters to the Courtroom Deputy by no later than four (4) business days before the conference.
 DO NOT FILE COPIES OF THESE LETTERS IN THE CLERK'S OFFICE.
 The foregoing schedule is designed to ensure that the Court and the parties have enough time to prepare for the conference, and must be followed unless the Court issues an order in the case establishing a different schedule. - ATTENDANCE OF PARTIES REQUIRED.
-Parties with full and complete settlement authority are required to personally attend the conference unless the party has obtained prior approval from the Court by separate order.
-This means that if a party is an individual, that individual must personally attend; if a party is a corporation or governmental entity, a representative of that corporation or governmental entity (other than counsel of record) with full and complete settlement authority must personally attend.
+Parties with full and complete settlement authority are required to personally attend the conference unless the party has obtained, following a filed motion or court appearance only, prior approval from the Court by separate order.
+This means that if a party is an individual, that individual must personally attend; if a party is a corporation or governmental entity, a representative of that corporation or governmental entity (other than counsel of record) with full and complete settlement authority must personally attend; if the approval of an insurer is required, the insurance adjuster must attend, along with the party representative.
 If a party obtains Court approval not to attend the conference in person, the party or principal must nevertheless be immediately available by telephone throughout the scheduled time of the settlement conference.

-"Full and complete settlement authority" means the authority to negotiate and agree to a binding settlement agreement at any level up to the settlement demand of the plaintiff.
-If a party requires approval by an insurer to settle, then a representative of the insurer with full and complete settlement authority should attend or be immediately available by telephone.
+"Full and complete settlement authority" means the authority to negotiate and agree to a binding settlement agreement at any level up to the settlement demand of the plaintiff or any level as low as the offer provided by the defendant.

 The Court sets aside a significant block of time for each settlement conference.
 The Court strongly believes that the personal presence of the parties, and their direct participation in the discussions and "give and take" that occur, will materially increase the chances of settlement.
-Thus, absent a showing of unusual and extenuating circumstances, the Court will not permit a client to merely be available by telephone as an alternative to personal presence at the conference.
+Thus, absent a showing of unusual and extenuating circumstances, the Court will not permit a client or insurance adjuster to merely be available by telephone as an alternative to personal presence at the conference.
 The Court requires that parties attending the conference read the settlement letters exchanged between the parties before coming to the conference.